cpeaustriajc/cpeaustriajc/README.md

 🔭  I’m currently working on a twitter clone🐦

-🌱  I’m currently learning Go
+🌱  I’m currently learning C#

 💬  Ask me about anything related to Javascript/Typescript or React/Next.js